PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Cookie Not Contain
+## Assert Cookie Not Match

-Asserts that all cookies of the current page under test not contain the given value.
+Asserts that all cookies of the current page under test not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertCookieNotContain(text)
+assertCookieNotMatch(text)
 `

 ### Parameters